rust-lang/project-const-generics/design/eval-errors-during-selection.md

 ### Possible designs

 We're going to refer to the initial example of this document.
+All of the possible designs here rely on our ability to have silent CTFE errors and only differ in the way that they are used.

 #### Rely on errors for disjointness